NavigationContentFooter

 Note

-You can read the migration for your new model if you like; it is the file polls/migrations/0001_initial.py
+You can read the migration for your new model by opening the polls/migrations/0001_initial.py file.

 python manage.py migrate